nkolban/duktape-esp32/docs/Building duktape from github.md

 # Building duktape from Github
-To use the latest versions of Duktape, we will want to build our own version from a release ofthe source contained on Github.
+To use the latest versions of Duktape, we will want to build our own version from a release of the source contained on Github.
 Here is the recipe.

-1. Visit the release/build site for Dukatpe found here
+1. Visit the release/build site for Duktape found here

 [https://github.com/svaarala/duktape/releases]